 Here are some more cold weather running gear must-haves to help you stay warm during your runs:

-1. Shoes with Traction
+1. Shoes with good traction

 Running in the snow and ice is slippery so it is best to wear shoes with better traction.
-This will help you run better and comfortable, preventing you from getting injury.
-Also, wear a shoes which has less mesh to avoid getting your shoes wet while running in the snow.
-This could help you stay dry and warm.
+This will help you run better and comfortably.
+It’ll also make you less prone to injury.

-2. Tights or Running Pants
+2. Tights or running pants

-3. Running gloves or Mittens
+3. Running gloves or mittens

-Wearing Technical fabrics than the cotton fabric when running is essential to your performance and comfort.
+Wearing technical fabrics when running is essential to your performance and comfort.
 Cotton is not ideal for running as it gets uncomfortable and heavy when wet making you feel colder.

-6. Head and Neck Cover
+6. Head and neck cover